-2030 Contemporary Issues & Figures in the Women's Movement (3 sh)

-This course builds upon the knowledge of the first and second wave feminist movements in the United States.
-It presents a more in depth study of critical feminist theory in a variety of disciplines and feminist issues and activism across cultures and in the global context.

-2150 Gender Studies (3 sh)
+- 2030 Contemporary Issues & Figures in the Women's Movement (4 sh) This course builds upon the knowledge of the first and second wave feminist movements in the United States.
+It presents a more in depth study of critical feminist theory in a variety of disciplines and feminist issues and activism across cultures and in the global context. - 2150 Gender Studies (4 sh)

 Exploration of male and female gender roles in culture and society.
 Importance of gender in workplace, family, education, and belief systems.
 Analysis of power.
 Assessment of the contribution of feminist theories to study of gender.
-Cross-listed with SOCA 2150.
-Prerequisite: SOCA 1900 or 1910.
+Cross-listed with SOC 2150.
+Prerequisite: SOC 1910.